 Financial assistance for basic needs in Windham County

 Energy assistance - Windham families can receive help with utilities from the Connecticut Energy Assistance Program (CEAP) and/or the Contingency Heating Assistance Program (CHAP).
+These are the two main options out there.
 Energy payments can help pay primary heating and utility bills of low income and so called vulnerable households.
 A focus is on families with young children or seniors, as well as the disabled.
 Places to call include the Access Community Action Agency (1315 Main Street Suite 2, Willimantic, CT 06226, call (860) 450-7400) or TEEG (North Grosvenordale, Connecticut 06255-0664, phone (860) 923-3458)

 Cash grants are also offered from Operation Fuel.
 It is an emergency/crisis program for paying utility and energy bills.
 Call Windham Area Interfaith Ministry at (860) 456-7270 or Danielson Methodist Church Fuel Fund at (860) 774-4684.
 Find additional utility assistance programs in Connecticut.

 Free food pantries as well as soup kitchens are available both locally and nationally.
 Whether it is free groceries or baby formula, or applications to USDA, hunger prevention is a focus.
 Find food pantries for free groceries.

 Windham Area Interfaith Ministry may have assistance for low income individuals who have no other options available to them.